 Ms. Madge received her B.A., magna cum laude, from the University of Southern California and her J.D., cum laude, from Harvard Law School, where she served on the Harvard Law and Policy Review and was a teaching assistant for Professor Robert Mnookin.
 Prior to joining the Office of the General Counsel she practiced at the law firm of Ropes & Gray, LLP, concentrating her practice on tax, employee benefits and executive compensation for both tax-exempt and for-profit organizations.
 Ms. Madge also spent a year with the National Center for Youth Law, working to improve children’s access to health and mental health care.
 At Harvard, Ms. Madge advises on a broad range of general corporate matters, including commercial transactions, charitable giving, health law, labor & employment, and tax.

 Mr. Perkins received his B.A. magna cum laude from Temple University and earned his J.D. from the University of Virginia School of Law.
 Prior to joining the Office of the General Counsel, he practiced at the law firm of Montgomery McCracken Walker & Rhoads LLP in Philadelphia, Pennsylvania.
 At the firm, he advised colleges and universities on a wide range of matters including compliance, investigations, employment, and student affairs.
-At Harvard, Mr. Perkins advises on contracts & business transactions, regulatory matters and real estate.
+At Harvard, Mr. Perkins advises on a range of corporate matters, including contracts & business transactions, regulatory compliance, information security & privacy, and real estate.

 Mr. Serreze received his undergraduate degree from Cornell University and attended the University of Virginia School of Law, where he was an editor of the Virginia Law Review, a member of the Order of the Coif and the recipient of the Pro Bono Award.
 Following law school, Mr. Serreze clerked for the Honorable Sam J. Ervin III of the United States Court of Appeals for the Fourth Circuit and the Honorable Paul H. Roney of the United States Court of Appeals for the Eleventh Circuit.
 Before joining the Office of the General Counsel, Mr. Serreze practiced with the law firms of Ropes & Gray LLP and Locke Lord LLP in the areas of tax and public finance, primarily representing higher education and other nonprofit clients.
 At Harvard, Mr. Serreze advises on tax, charitable giving, and general business and corporate matters.